Difflugia labiosa Wailes, 1919, incertae sedis

 Dimensions: Penard (1902) 150-275 µm, Wailes (1919) 265 µm; Gomaa et al. (2017) 177-208 µm; my measurements: 175-283 µm.

-Ecology: in sediment of ditches and lakes.
+Ecology: In sediment of mesotrophic and eutrophic ditches and lakes.
 Among all Difflugia shells which I find, shells of Difflugia labiosa are rare.
-I found this species in sediment of ditches near the city of Montfoort and in the nature reserve Naardermeer in the Netherlands.
+I found this species in sediment of ditches near the city of Montfoort, in a ditch near the river Kromme Rijn in Utrecht and in the nature reserve Naardermeer, all in the Netherlands.

 Remarks: As pointed out by Gomaa et al. (2017), this species doesn’t belong to genus Difflugia but is closely related to Arcella.